flashflashrevolution/service-multiplayer-server/DESIGN.md

 - [ ] A user may have a serialized list of negative users.
 - [ ] A user logs in.
 - [ ] A user logs out.
-- [ ] A user is pinged for connectivity.
 - [ ] A user is flagged for loss of connectivity.
 - [ ] A user is retained for a certain amount of time since their disconnection.
 - [ ] ...